HemaPriyaB/Experiential_Learning/README.md

 ## What We Actually Did

-This was a 12-week school project.
+This was a 12-week masters course project.
 One class.
 Three of us.
 We had a client — Dr. Ionita who runs a healthcare company.
 He gave us the problem to solve and checked in with us every week to see how it was going.

 First two weeks we learned what heart failure even is.
 Third and fourth week we explored the hospital database and the research.
 Fifth and sixth week we wrote the code to pull and clean the data.
 Seventh and eighth week we built the decision system.
 Ninth and tenth week we made presentations and wrote documentation.
 Last two weeks we cleaned everything up.